Pioreactor/docs.pioreactor/user-guide/50-Troubleshooting/Stirring troubleshooting.md

 2. Check if the vial is pushed all the way down.
 3. Check that no metal from the screws is showing => the vial is straight vertically.

+### Raspberry Pi shuts off or restarts when stirring is turned on from the UI

+Likely this is caused by a short in the fan's cable assembly.
+Remove the fan's power cable, and remove the plastic housing by applying pressure on the exposed metal tabs and gently pulling the wires out.
+Examine for any stray wire strands.